davidlares/win-cpp-keylogger/README.md

 #### Encoding / Encrypting Header File

-For doing this simple and avoid installation process for this keylogger, we cannot place robust solutions for "encrypting" processes.
+To do this simply and avoid the installation process for this keylogger, we cannot place robust solutions for "encrypting" processes.
 We use the Base64 procedure for attaching the results of the strokes to an email

 So.